 3rd Day Theme – Evergreen: Plant that retains green leaves (needles) throughout the year

-- Evergreen Exploration: Bring in branches of different types of evergreen trees (green giant, cypress, spruce, etc) and talk about how the evergreen leaves are built to last through winter.
+- Evergreen Exploration: Bring in branches of various evergreen trees (green giant, cypress, spruce, etc.) and discuss how the evergreen leaves are built to last through winter.

 - Triangle Trees: Discuss the shape of evergreen trees and how that shape helps to protect them from wind and snow.

-- Bird Feeder Craft: Make bird feeder pine cones using this recipe without peanut butter.
-Tell students to hang them outside and keep an eye out for thankful, hungry birds.
+- Bird Feeder Craft: Make bird feeder pine cones using this recipe without peanut butter, or try some of these other winter bird feeding activities.
+Tell students to hang them outside and watch for hungry and thankful birds.

 4th Day Theme – Arctic: Relating to the area of the world near the North Pole.